hmjatt/typescript-angular-research-project/README.md

    npm run docs
    ```

    This command will generate the documentation inside the `docs` folder.
-And will open browser showing generated documentation.
+It will also open a browser showing the generated documentation.

 2. Alternatively, open the `docs/index.html` file in the browser to view the generated documentation.

+### CSV-Parse Reference

+This project uses the **csv-parse** library for reading and parsing CSV files.

+- **csv-parse**: Node.js module to read CSV files.
+Available: [https://csv.js.org/parse](https://csv.js.org/parse)

 ---